Jump To the Part You Need

 China’s economy is thriving but growth has slowed, yet growth rates are still higher than the majority of Western nations.
 The large population enables China to create powerful economic output.
-Electronics manufacturing, plastic manufacturing, agriculture and services have traditionally been major industries driving China’s economy.
+Electronics manufacturing, plastic manufacturing, clothing manufacturing, agriculture and services have traditionally been major industries driving China’s economy.
 However, the transitioning economic environment is seeing a shift towards a heavier service reliant than present.

 The traditional industries will not go away, but they will need to adapt.
 Contract manufacturing is losing focus on low cost goods to more specialized ones.
 Services are starting to become a more key area, and agriculture still employs over 300 million workers.
 These core areas will continue to be vital to China’s economy but embracing new emerging industries will be key to propelling further growth.

 Emerging Industries Fueling China’s Economy

 Attention has started to focus on industries that utilize knowledge, innovation, technology and intricate design.
 Currently one industry that holds great potential is aerospace engineering.
 Presently, only a fraction of China’s electronics manufacturing output comes from aerospace.
 Though the government has identified aerospace as a high priority, hoping to make it a global player.

 Energy is another vital sector that should see further growth across China.
 The ability of the country should not be understated.
 Recent news emerged announcing a partnership between the French and Chinese to finance a British power plant.
 The Chinese investment is in the form through CGN, an already established manufacturing company in the domestic market.
 Clean energy is creating new opportunities.
 Air pollution is a major problem in certain cities such as Beijing.
 Reducing pollution and improving air quality should become a target for the government, and many companies may look to benefit.

 Over the course of the last few years, education has become a crucial government priority.
 A transitioning economy includes a skilled workforce.
 Education will be fundamental in delivering this transition as smoothly as possible.
 Private universities are emerging, creating an option for companies to invest in their employees directly.
 The government has also committed to providing $250billion to the sector every year.